neuml/txtai/README.md

 method: transformers|words
 ```

 Sets the sentence embeddings method to use.
-When set to "transformers", the embeddings object builds sentence embeddings using the sentence transformers.
+When set to _transformers_, the embeddings object builds sentence embeddings using the sentence transformers.
 Otherwise a word embeddings model is used.
 Defaults to words.

 #### path
 ```yaml
 path: string
 ```

 Required field that sets the path for a vectors model.
-When method set to "transformers", this must be a path to a Hugging Face transformers model.
+When method set to _transformers_, this must be a path to a Hugging Face transformers model.
 Otherwise,
 it must be a path to a local word embeddings model.

 #### scoring